F5Networks/f5-openstack-agent/docs/ext-gateway-mode.rst

 Set-up
 ------

-.. note::

 Using external gateway mode requires the use of `common networks </cloud/openstack/latest/lbaas/manage-common-net-objects.rst>`_.

 Whether you're installing the |agent-short| for the first time or updating an existing agent-short, turning on common networks has the same effect.
 After the |agent-short| restarts, it reads information about the network from the Neutron database and populates objects in the BIG-IP :code:`/Common` partition accordingly.

+.. note::

+   External gateway mode can be used in conjunction with the network architectures typically used for global routed mode (L2 connection only) or L2-adjacent mode (L2 or L3).
+   You can adapt the :ref:`configuration file examples <agent-config-examples>`, which are based on the settings used for the |agent| functional tests, as needed for your environment.

 .. _fresh install ext-gateway: